-Survivor pension: A widow(er) receives a pension based on 40% of the contribution paid by the deceased or the work injury benefit received by the deceased in the week before death.
+Survivor pension: 40% of the contribution paid by the deceased or the work injury benefit received by the deceased in the week before death is paid to a widow(er).

-The widow(er)'s monthly pension varies between TT\$277.33 and TT\$3,319.33, according to 16 wage classes.
+The widow(er)'s pension is TT\$277.33 a month to TT\$3,319.33 a month, according to 16 wage classes.

-Remarriage settlement: The pension ceases on remarriage and a lump sum of 52 weeks of benefit is paid.
+Remarriage settlement: The pension ceases on remarriage, and a lump sum of 52 weeks of benefit is paid.

-Orphan's pension: Each unmarried orphan up to age 19 receives a pension based on 20% of the contribution paid by the deceased or the work injury benefit received by the deceased in the week before death.
+Orphan's pension: 20% of the contribution paid by the deceased or the work injury benefit received by the deceased in the week before death is paid to each unmarried orphan up to age 19.

-The minimum monthly orphan's pension is TT\$400; TT\$640 for a full orphan.
+The minimum orphan's pension is TT\$400 a month; TT\$640 for a full orphan.

-Dependent parent's pension: A dependent parent receives an amount based on 20% of the contribution paid by the deceased or the work injury benefit received by the deceased in the week before death.
+Dependent parent's pension: 20% of the contribution paid by the deceased or the work injury benefit received by the deceased in the week before death is paid to a dependent parent.

-The minimum monthly dependent parent's pension is TT\$200 per parent.
+The minimum dependent parent's pension is TT\$200 a month per parent.